SundareswaranDeveloper/ProjectCropMart/README.md

 CusCheck.java : Act as POJO class to store the Customer Registration data.

-NewUser.java : Act as Servlet to process the New Crop Mart Id creation operation.
+NewUser.java : Act as Servlet to process the New Crop Mart ID creation operation.

-UserCheck.java : Act as POJO class to store the id and password from users.
+UserCheck.java : Act as POJO class to store the ID and password from users.

-EntryServlet.java : Act as Servlet to find the user  (Farmer/Customer) and navigate to their page.
+EntryServlet.java : Acts as a servlet to validate the user ID and password, then redirects the user to their respective page.

-EntryCheck.java : Act as POJO class to store Login page input.
+EntryCheck.java : Act as POJO class to store user Login page input.

-SearchServlet : Act as Servlet to process the Customer Search Product and navigate to the CusTrail page.
+SearchServlet : Acts as a servlet to process customer product searches and displays the results on the CheckTrail.jsp page.

 McServlet.java : Act as Servlet fetch data from admin database about Motivational Corner and navigate to Farmer2.jsp .